Pre-Men’s Fashion Week Report

 3. Dress for the occasion.
 Don’t stop there.
 Take it up a notch.
 Remember what Amies said about “one article at least” not matching?
 Make up your mind what that article is going to be, but please don’t wear a Mickey Mouse printed necktie to a friend’s wedding.
 (Unless they’re raving Disney fans, of course.)

 4. Get a haircut.
 A great haircut is one of the simplest ways to knock out every summer look.
 Whether your style is rugged or clean cut, make sure that your haircut matches your personality.
 In any case, make sure that your hair is well groomed.
 It should be clean and smell nice, and as for your scalp — it’s important that it’s free from dandruff.
 Having flakes there is one of the worst ways you to spoil your flair.
-If you’ve got some hair loss (no big deal, in our book) you can try some natural shampoos to prevent hair loss or even try to regrow hair naturally with plethora of solutions available.
+If you’ve got some hair loss (no big deal, in our book) you can try some natural shampoos to prevent hair loss or even try to regrow hair naturally (one such service is hairlossrevolution.com), with a plethora of solutions available in the marketplace.
 But don’t let hair loss bog you down; see rule #1.
 Confidence and happiness are king!

 don’t let hair loss bog you down; see rule #1